Skip to main content

 Core Services Specifics

-• Standard community web environment consists of PHP and MySQL database
+• Manage the standard community web environment consisting of HTML and PHP

 • Access to production environment through a web administration interface